catalina17/academic-website/content/publication/dgm/index.md

 publication: Under review.
 publication_short: Under review.

 abstract: "Recent advancements in graph representation learning have led to the emergence of condensed encodings that capture the main properties of a graph.
 However, even though these abstract representations are powerful for downstream tasks, they are not equally suitable for visualisation purposes.
-In this work, we merge Mapper, an algorithm from the field of Topological Data Analysis (TDA), with the expressive power of Graph Neural Networks (GNNs) to produce hierarchical, topologically-grounded visualisations of graphs.
-These visualisations do not only help discern the structure of complex graphs but also provide a means of understanding the models applied to them for solving various tasks.
-We further demonstrate the suitability of Mapper as a topological framework for graph pooling by mathematically proving an equivalence with minCUT and DiffPool.
+In this work, we merge Mapper, an algorithm from the field of Topological Data Analysis, with the expressive power of graph neural networks to produce hierarchical, topologically-grounded visualisations of graphs.
+These visualisations do not only help discern the structure of complex graphs, but also provide a means of understanding the models applied to them for solving various tasks.
+We further demonstrate the suitability of Mapper as a topological framework for graph pooling by showing an equivalence with soft-cluster assignment pooling methods (minCUT, DiffPool).
 Building upon this framework, we introduce a novel pooling algorithm based on PageRank, which obtains competitive results with state-of-the-art methods on graph classification benchmarks."

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.